 How does Tachyphylaxis relate to Topical Steroid Withdrawal (TSW)

-Topical Steroid Withdrawal (TSW) is a skin condition that occurs when a topical corticosteroid is abruptly discontinued.
 One study (5) postulated that tachyphylaxis may be one of the leading causes of TSW in atopic dermatitis.
 The study notes that tachyphylaxis leading to TSW was more prominent in atopic dermatitis than in pruritus, despite the fact that they are both managed with steroids.

 According to the study’s findings, the reduced sensitivity to topical steroids after prolonged administration may produce symptoms similar to steroid withdrawal, even while steroids are still in use.
 Thus, a patient may begin to experience Topical Steroid Withdrawal while still using the steroid because desensitization has occurred.